 A Disability Access audit had been completed and this was kept under review in order to continually improve access for patients.
 The practice had made reasonable adjustments for patients with disabilities.
-These included step free access to the practice and accessible toilets.
-The practice also had access to British sign language interpreters
+These included step free access to the practice and hearing induction loop.
+The layout of the premises did not afford the provision of accessible toilet facilities.
+Staff told us that they would advise patients when they registered with the practice and would refer them to other local practices if required.